 Alana has taken on the position of Client Services Advisor a newly developed role at Unique Outcomes aimed at supporting new and growing interest around the Outcomes Star as well as providing support to the many Licensed Trainers around Australia & New Zealand.

 Amy has been committed to ways of working that bring about positive social change for two decades in a range of human service practice contexts.
 Her thinking has been influenced by experiences gathered in domestic and family violence, homelessness, family intervention, out of home care and the early childhood services sectors.
-Amy has enjoyed roles spanning from frontline practice work through to executive management and has found practice development work particularly captivating over the last decade.
+Amy has enjoyed roles spanning from frontline practice work through to executive management in both state-wide and national organisations, finding practice development work particularly captivating over the last decade.

-Andrew is a highly experienced facilitator of ‘strengths-based practice’ training, delivering workshops across many community and social service sectors.
-His commitment and dedication to reflective practice has earned him great respect while working extensively in both service delivery and management.
+Andrew is a highly experienced facilitator of ‘strengths-based practice’ training, delivering workshops across many community and social service sectors throughout Australia.
+Through his training and group facilitation work, Andrew has developed a myriad of skills and experiences to share with new and seasoned practitioners.
+Andrew’s commitment and dedication to reflective practice has earned him great respect while working extensively in both service delivery (primarily in mental health) and management.
 Andrew has a strong passion for promoting human rights and social justice, values that form the foundation for respectful, hopeful strength-based practice at all levels of human services work.